osmdroid/osmdroid/src/site/FAQ.md

 Rather small, at just over 2000 methods.

 ## Can I change where osmdroid looks for tile archives and the location of the tile cache?

+v5.6 and newer use the `IConfiguration` interface for all configuration items.
+Use `Configuration.getInstance().set...` to configure everything

+v5.5 use the following

 Yes!
 Both of these settings are in the following class